jrasmusson/ios-professional-course/Bankey/6-SummaryScreen/README.md

 ### Styling the header

 - Now because we have a nib, we can do all our auto layout in there.
-- Explain how we are going to layout using stack views.
+- Explain how we are going to layout using stack views (draw out).

 ![](images/2a.png)